-1) Natural Park El Torcal in Antequera
+Natural Park El Torcal in Antequera

 A few kilometres from the town of Antequera rises the magnificent Torcal to which time and erosion have given it its present form; a natural area of limestone whose forms are both distinctive and impressive.

-2) The Tajo of Ronda
+The Tajo of Ronda

 The Tajo of Ronda is the best known gorge in Andalusia, with a depth of 100 meters which was partly created by the passage of the river Guadalevin.
 The gorge is located below the New Bridge, a construction of the eighteenth century and from where you have spectacular views and can appreciate the stunning vertical drop of Tajo de Ronda.

-3) The Nerja Caves
+The Nerja Cave

 One of the most historic caves in Spain situated between Nerja and Maro.
 Recently has been discovered a 42,000 years old painting being probably the first work of humanity.
 The caves are formed by three gigantic caverns of which only one is open to be explored by visitors.
 Meanwhile the other two are only accessible for expert cavers.
 If you like the idea and come on holiday to Nerja don´t hesitate because they really are quite spectacular.

-4) Take a stroll in Puerto Banus
+Take a stroll in Puerto Banus

 One of the most beautiful and famous ports of the Costa del Sol, located 7 kilometres from Marbella.
 Puerto Banus is known as an upscale marina; an area where we can see Sports cars and exclusive cars parked every day of the year, we can visit boutiques and fashion shops of the most expensive brands in the world besides bars, restaurants and nightclubs with prices well above average.
 Leaving aside these details, Puerto Banús is considered a great place to spend a day on vacation.